The beginning of something new

 I have accepted the buyout The Gazette has offered longtime employees to trim expenses in response to the soft economy.
 My last day as editor of The Gazette’s Frederick County newsroom is Jan.
 26.

 On Jan.
 27, 2012, I will crawl out of bed and join the ranks of the unemployed, 19 years and 16 days after starting as a reporter covering Poolesville.
+Those who want to dispute their job termination may consider hiring a wrongful termination lawyer from Sweeney&Merrigan.

 Much has changed since that first day, not just in the world at large, but also within The Gazette and especially in me.